ankitsencode123/realmixgan/README.md

 # realmixgan
-RealMixGAN: Accelerating GAN Convergence by Leaking Real Data Distribution into the Latent Space This repository contains the implementation and visualizations for the RealMixGAN project performed during the IEEE CIS Kolkata Chapter Summer Internship 2025.
+RealMixGAN: Accelerating GAN Convergence by Leaking Real Data Distribution into the Latent Space This repository contains the implementation and visualizations for the RealMixGAN project performed during my IEEE CIS Kolkata Chapter Summer Internship 2025.
 The project explores a generator-input mixing strategy where noisy projections of real images are leaked into the generator latent space to accelerate convergence and improve mode coverage on MNIST.
 Included:
 - Reproducible PyTorch implementation of Standard GAN and RealMixGAN.
 - Training scripts that produce loss curves, Wasserstein distance metrics, and sample images.